A dynamic recruiter.

 In his 10 previous seasons, Bohannon has helped dramatically change the landscape of the UK baseball program, annually infusing unprecedented talent into the UK roster as the chief recruiting mainstay for the Wildcats.

 A native of Rome, Ga., Bohannon came to UK before the 2004 season after two seasons at Wake Forest, serving as an assistant coach on John Cohen's staff from 2004-08 and as the recruiting coordinator/infield coordinator for Gary Henderson after his hire as head coach in June of 2008.

-Bohannon has helped guide the Wildcats through the most successful period in program history during his time in Lexington, with UK boasting the first SEC Championship in program history, the first NCAA Regional held in Lexington and three record-breaking winning seasons including 2012's 45-win mark, a program record.
+Bohannon has helped guide the Wildcats through the most successful period in program history during his time in Lexington, with UK boasting the first SEC Championship in program history, the first NCAA Regional held in Lexington and three record-breaking win seasons including 2012's 45-win mark, a program record.

 Bohannon's 2013 crop of talent had a total of 15 players that had been drafted in their careers, the second-most in the SEC (Vanderbilt - 18), and ahead of Florida and South Carolina (12).
 In addition, Bohannon sent nine of his 2013 players to either the Cape Cod League or the USA National Team, tied for the NCAA lead.